DHULM - ظلم

 Literally: Wrong.
 Oppression.
 Tyranny.
 To do a wrong.
 An injustice.
 To tyrannize over.
 Wrongfulness.
 Persecution.
 Cruelty.

-The word dhulm derives from the same root of the word ظلمت (dhulmat) which means darkness.
-It can be said that dhulm is being deprived of the nûr of Allah and to condemn one's self to darkness.
+The word dhulm derives from the same root as the word ظلمت (dhulmat) which means darkness.
+It can be said that dhulm is being deprived of the nûr of Allah and condemning one's self to darkness.

-“الصِّرَاطَ الْمُسْتَقِيمَ: Know that as-sirât al-mustaqîm is justice (‘adl) and is the summary of hikmah, ‘iffah and shajâ'ah which are the wasat in the three degrees of man's three powers (quwwa).
+الصِّرَاطَ الْمُسْتَقِيمَ : Know that as-sirât al-mustaqîm is justice (‘adl) and the summary of hikmah, ‘iffah and shajâ'ah which are the wasat in the three degrees of man's three powers (quwwa).

-To explain: Allah (‘Azza wa jalla) housed rûh in man's body, which is changing, needy and exposed to dangers.
-He introduced three powers (quwwa) in it to preserve.
+To explain: Allah (‘Azza wa jalla) housed the rûh in man's changing and needy body exposed to dangers.
+He entrusted three powers (quwwa) to it in order to preserve the rûh.

 The First: al-quwwa ash-shahawiyyah al-bahîmiyyah, the power of animal appetites to attract benefits.